project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Procedure-intro.md

 **Each Procedure resource must have:**

 1. A status
-2. A code that identifies the type of procedure performed on the patient
+2. A code that describes the type of procedure performed on the Patient
-3. A patient
+3. A Patient
 4. When the procedure was performed

 **Profile specific implementation guidance:**